Shubhankar1999/MLIA_Project_Segnet/README.md

 ● Ensure that you are using a powerful machine with the required computational power.

-● We used a Rivanna instance with 4 NVIDIA A100 GPUs and 200 GB memory.
+● We used 4 NVIDIA A100 GPUs and 200 GB memory.

 ● Make sure all the python notebook code files are in the same folder.